leandrolcampos/specials/README.md

 These benchmarks aim to highlight the correctness and efficiency of Specials implementations.

+Please note that for us, **Accuracy > Performance**: when forced to choose between FLOPS and numerical accuracy, we always prefer numerical accuracy.

 ## Some Implementations Available

 ### Elementary Functions

-> [!NOTE]
-> Although the Mojo standard library implements all or most of the elementary functions found in Specials, we have decided to implement them in the package as a matter of priority.
-For us, **Accuracy `>` Performance**: when forced to choose between FLOPS and numerical accuracy, we prefer numerical accuracy.

 | Function | Description |
 |----------|-------------|